-The best way to be sure that your homeowners insurance will pay for your lost items (up to whatever limits you have) is to have proof.
+The best way to be sure that your homeowners insurance will pay for your lost items (up to whatever limits you have), is to have proof of contents and belongings.

 The most tedious method is to document and inventory all of the items in a list (paper or computer record).
-Keep it off-site somewhere not in your home, or maybe a digital file in the cloud.
-Or on a USB drive hanging on your keychain.
-Consider a good fire rated safe at home.
+Keep it off-site somewhere – not in your home, or in a fireproof safe, or maybe a digital file in the cloud.
+Or on a USB thumb-drive hanging on your keychain.

-Since most people will procrastinate taking the time to physically list a homeowners insurance inventory, a very simple method is to video everything in your home.
+Most people won’t bother with taking the time to physically list a homeowners insurance inventory.
+However a very simple method is to video everything that’s in your home.

 Similarly you might just take digital pictures for an inventory record.

 Be very methodical about the video or picture taking process so there will be no question regarding your insurance claim and homeowners inventory.

 One room at a time, capture video – pan the entire room, s-l-o-w-l-y.
 Then, open the closets and do the same.
 Perhaps the contents in drawers, at least what you may consider valuable for a claim.

 Look everywhere.
 Think about everything of value.
 You will not miss anything so long as you systematically go through each room and every space in the room.